5 Ways to Arrange Furniture in a Small Bedroom (& 4 Bonus Tips for Making the Most of It!)

-Of all the rooms that you might consider "too small", the bedroom isn't the worst one to deal with.
-Despite the obvious storage issue, you don't need too much extra space here (just hold your dance parties elsewhere).
-However, flow of movement and a serene feel are important, so here are five ways to arrange a seriously small bedroom, and some bonus tips and tricks, too.
-If you do it right, it can look as impossibly chic on this featured space from Domino.
+Of all the rooms that you might consider “too small,” the bedroom isn’t the worst one to deal with.
+Despite the obvious storage issue, you don’t need too much extra space in your bedroom (just hold your dance parties elsewhere).
+However, the flow of movement and a serene feel are important, so here are five ways to arrange a seriously small bedroom, and some bonus tips and tricks, too.

 1. Try for Symmetry